Generic Name: amoxicillin and clavulanate potassium (am OK i SIL in KLAV ue LAN ate poe TAS ee um)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Augmentin XR (amoxicillin and clavulanate potassium)?
+What should I avoid while taking Augmentin XR?

-Avoid taking this medicine together with or just after eating a high-fat meal.
+Avoid taking Augmentin XR together with or just after eating a high-fat meal.
 This will make it harder for your body to absorb the medication.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or bloody, call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.